Countryside Bird Population Indicators

 The UK Farmland Bird Index stretches back to 1970, so provides an indication of the trends of farmland birds in the UK for nearly 30 years before CBS started in Ireland.
 The UK Farmland Bird Index includes a wider suite of species than the Irish Farmland Bird Index, and although many of these species are recorded in Ireland, they are not present in high enough densities to meet the threshold for analysis here.
 The UK farmland bird index contains data for 19 species, consisting of 12 farmland specialists and 7 generalists.
 Of those 19 species, only three do not occur in Ireland, all of which are farmland specialists: Corn bunting (recently extinct in Ireland), Turtle Dove (former rare regular breeder in Ireland) and Yellow Wagtail (irregular breeder in Ireland).
 The UK farmland bird index also includes farmland specialists still present in Ireland but not included in the Irish Common Farmland Bird index, such as Tree Sparrow, Lapwing and Grey Partridge, which are all found in fewer than 30 CBS squares.

-According to the DEFRA report on the UK farmland bird index (available here), “In 2019 the UK farmland bird index was 45% of its 1970 value.
+According to the JNCC report on the UK farmland bird index (available here), “In 2022 the UK farmland bird index was 60% below its 1970 value.
+The decline has continued at a slower rate in the short-term; showing a decline of 8%.’’
 The majority of this decline occurred between the late 1970s and the 1980s largely due to the negative impact of rapid changes in farmland management during this period.
-The decline has continued at a slower rate more recently…”.
+The decline has continued at a slower rate more recently.
 It is likely that the pre-CBS trend for Irish farmland birds would have followed a similar trajectory over a similar timeline.